lolitemaultes/Altema/README.md

 ## Credits

-This project was created by lolitemautles with intent for educational and personal backup purposes.
+This project was created by lolitemaultes with intent for educational and personal backup purposes.
 Please respect Ancestry's terms of service and only download content you have rights to access.